 Franschhoek is a small village bursting at its seams with restaurants and B&Bs.
 It is arguably the gourmet capital of South Africa and lies in a luscious green valley surrounded by imposing mountain ranges.
-Restaurants I can recommend include le Quartier Francais and its Tasting Room (also a great place to stay), La Petit Ferme, The French Connection and Monneaux.
+Restaurants I can recommend include le Quartier Francais and its Tasting Room (also a great place to stay), La Petit Ferme, Marigold (delicious Indian cuisine), The French Connection and Monneaux.
 Another great culinary highlight is the Haute Cabriere Cellar at the Haute Cabriere wine estate up in the hills overlooking Franschhoek (and yes, the owner does show off by opening wine bottles with a saber – I preferred to pay more attention to the food! ;-).

 Another beautiful drive is the Jan Phillips Mountain Drive above Paarl.
 It offers breathtaking vistas of Paarl and the surrounding winelands and a close-up of the giant granite domes from which Paarl derives its name.

 If you decide to do the loop outlined below, you’ll pass other gorgeous wine estates like Vergelegen and Lourensford, near the town of Somerset West.
 Vergelegen is situated in the middle of expansive parklands and offers wine-tasting and meals in its beautiful Cape Dutch buildings.
-Try a glass (or two) of its famous Chardonnay.

 Read other Velvet Escape posts on the Western Cape: